NoodleSeed-com/seedspec/README.md

 ## 🚀 Current Status

-SeedML is currently in the language design phase.
+Seed Spec is currently in the language design phase.
 We are:
 1. Defining the core language syntax and semantics
 2. Documenting patterns and best practices
 3. Creating example specifications